 More reliably, though, it’s collecting hard data that will help you to optimize your medication dosage and timing.

-It is also fundamental to the online training course I am producing at ADHD Success Training: Solving Your Adult ADHD Puzzle.
+Finally, it is central to the online training course I offer at ADHD Success Training: Solving Your Adult ADHD Puzzle.

 Another old friend with suspected ADHD understood immediately—and offered some great examples.

 Her “treatment targets” specifically apply to her (she is a massage therapist), but they might help you establish your own targets.

 - How long to get ready in the morning?